-As of March 31, 2022, we had 3.00% convertible senior notes due 2025 outstanding in an aggregate principal amount of \$172.5 million and 1.00% convertible senior notes due 2028 outstanding in an aggregate principal amount of \$287.5 million.
+As of June 30, 2022, we had 3.00% convertible senior notes due 2025 outstanding in an aggregate principal amount of \$172.5 million and 1.00% convertible senior notes due 2028 outstanding in an aggregate principal amount of \$287.5 million.
 A portion of the net proceeds from the sale of these convertible senior notes was used to fund the net cost of entering into the capped call transactions described below.
 We intend to use the remainder of the net proceeds for general corporate purposes.

 The 2025 Notes are convertible into cash, shares of our common stock or a combination of cash and shares of our common stock, at the Company's election, at an initial conversion rate of 56.2635 shares of our common stock per \$1,000 principal amount of the convertible senior notes, which is equivalent to an initial conversion price of approximately \$17.77 per share of our common stock.
 The initial conversion price of the notes represents a premium of approximately 27.5% over the \$13.94 closing price of our common stock on June 10, 2020.
 The 2028 Notes are convertible into cash, shares of our common stock or a combination of cash and shares of our common stock, at the Company's election, at an initial conversion rate of 31.4465 shares of our common stock per \$1,000 principal amount of the convertible senior notes, which is equivalent to an initial conversion price of approximately \$31.80 per share of our common stock.
-The initial conversion price of the notes represents a premium of approximately 32.5% over the \$24.00 closing price of our common stock on March 3, 2021.
+The initial conversion price of approximately \$31.80 per share of our common stock on March 3, 2021.

 In connection with the convertible senior notes, we entered into privately negotiated capped call transactions, with certain of the initial purchasers or their affiliates.
 The capped call transactions cover, subject to anti-dilution adjustments, the number of shares of common stock underlying the convertible senior notes sold in the offering.
 The capped call transactions are generally expected to reduce potential dilution to our common stock upon any conversion of the notes and/or offset any cash payments we are required to make in excess of the principal amount of converted notes, as the case may be, with such reduction and/or offset subject to a cap.
 The cap price of the capped call transactions related to the 2025 Notes was initially \$27.88 per share, which represents a premium of 100.0% over the closing price of our common stock of \$13.94 per share on June 10, 2020, and is subject to certain adjustments under the terms of the capped call transactions.
-The cap price of our common stock of \$24.00 per share on March 3, 2021, and is subject to certain adjustments under the terms of the capped call transactions.
+The cap price of the capped call transactions related to the 2028 Notes was initially \$48.00 per share, which represents a premium of 100.0% over the closing price of our common stock of \$24.00 per share on March 3, 2021, and is subject to certain adjustments under the terms of the capped call transactions.